Metal

 Chemical Properties

-Aluminium and copper exhibit chemical properties which include their reactivity, oxidation states and compounds found within nature.
-Here is an overview of their chemical characteristics:
+Aluminum and copper exhibit chemical properties which include their reactivity, oxidation states, and compounds found within nature.

 Oxidation States of Aluminium: Aluminium typically exhibits an oxidation state of +3, meaning that when formed into compounds it tends to lose three electrons when reacting with others; however it can exist in various other states, including +1 in some instances.